 The survey results, described at the NASW website (but available to members only), provide a useful starting point for any science writer considering taking on a freelance assignment.
 For example, the 53 freelance writers who reported working regularly for the news sections of scientific journals reported that the median rate at such publications was $1.20 per word, and the range was $0.50–$2.00 per word.

 The median rates and ranges from the NASW survey are the best information our field has for what science writing is worth in today’s market.
-(Editors’ note: In 2013, Rose Eveleth and Rachel Nuwer surveyed 142 science writers on their incomes and demographics.
+Editors’ note: In 2013, Rose Eveleth and Rachel Nuwer surveyed 142 science writers on their incomes and demographics.
 Their survey, although not a scientific one, yielded revealing results that complement the NASW survey results.)
-The best way to maintain and improve our pay rates as a field is to encourage all freelance writers to demand compensation for their work that is equal to or above these industry-standard rates.
+The best way to maintain and improve our pay rates as a field is to encourage all freelance writers to demand fair compensation for their work.
 Most experienced freelancers aim for a rock-bottom rate of $1.00 per word for magazine work and $0.50 per word for online or newspaper copy.
+Every freelancer is free to set their own rates, of course.
+You should decide where your line in the sand is, too.

 Now that we have some data, the second step in freelancers’ improving our lot is recognizing that the responsibility for doing so rests squarely on our own shoulders.
 The NASW survey rate tables offer writers a defined starting point for negotiation—something that should happen with each new assignment.
 Do the simple math.
 When considering a project, a writer should estimate how many hours it is likely to take and calculate the per-hour rate.
 For some projects, $2 per word translates to little more than minimum wage.
 For others, $0.50 per word can be a fast, easy paycheck.